 Digital objects often do not have the same amount of description as their counterparts in the finding aid (archival objects).
 Some legacy digital objects may also not have links.
 See the Digital objects in ArchivesSpace section for how you can find the linked archival object for more information and after that, the archival objects with digital material section, if you're looking for how to request the material from digital objects without links.

 Archival objects are what you interact with in the finding aid.
 If an archival object has an attached digital object, the link to the file will be available from the archival object description.
-To view the online version of the file, click on the red box with an icon inside it.
+To view the online version of the file, click on the blue box with an icon inside it.

 If an archival object does not contain a direct link, it does not mean that a digital file doesn't exist.
 Not every archival object that is digital or digitized will have a link online.
 To find out if an archival object has a digital version: